Puppy Housetraining 101

-Accidents in the house are a normal issue that puppy owners deal with and can often be frustrating.
+Accidents in the house are a normal issue that puppy owners have to deal with.
 Even older, trained dogs can fall offer the wagon.
-These tips can help pups of all ages get on track and stay on track with house training!
+These housetraining tips can help pups of all ages get on track!

 It is important to note that any unusual urination/defecation, especially with older, trained dogs, should be reported to your veterinarian as it may have medical causes.

-Your pup should be under direct supervision or confined, at all times.
-Consistency is key when it comes to housetraining so staying diligent about this supervision is imperative for success.
+Your pup should be under direct supervision or confined at all times.
+Consistency is key when it comes to housetraining, so staying diligent about this supervision is imperative for success.
 Good options for this are in a crate or on a leash.
-Crates should be large enough that the pup can stand up, move around and lay comfortably but small enough that they do not want to soil their “house.”
-When outside, your pup should be with you on a leash so that you can praise your pup when he has done well and so that you can monitor his eliminations.
+Crates should be large enough that the pup can stand up, move around, and lie comfortably, but small enough that they do not want to soil their “house.”
+When outside, your pup should be with you on a leash, so that you can praise your pup when they have done well and monitor their eliminations.

-Your pup should be rewarded immediately after “doing his business” outside successfully.
+Your pup should be rewarded immediately after “doing their business” outside successfully.
 Healthy puppy treats are often a good reward.
-Other dogs feel rewarded enough by an excited “good boy!” or “good girl!” and a pat.
+Other dogs feel rewarded enough by an excited “Good boy!” or “Good girl!” and a pat.
 Rewards should take place within 2 seconds of finishing.
 (Puppies have a very short attention span!)
 Every attempt at eliminating indoors should be interrupted and redirected outdoors even if the deed has already been done.
-This is where the watchful eye comes into play.
+This is where the watchful eye part comes into play.

 Business Before Pleasure